You can also weigh the pros and cons of PlayStation VR, but assuming you don't own a PS4, this is the versus for you.

 The HTC Vive houses an accelerometer and gyrosensor, two laser position sensors (or Lighthouse stations) and tracks your head movements with 32 LED sensors on the headset itself.
 So you don't need another sensor behind you because of the Vive's headset.

-HTC Vive's tracking is a better if you're only going with Oculus Rift's two sensors.
+HTC Vive's tracking is better if you're only going with Oculus Rift's two sensors.
 With a third, it's more equally matched.
-In general, both tracked well, but there's a slight chance Rift won't pick up every single movement but with two, you can still enjoy room-scale.
+In general, both tracked well – there's a slight chance Rift won't pick up every single movement, but with two sensors you can still enjoy room-scale.

 If you're lacking space, tracking for Vive won't go well as there are some games that require a lot of room.
 Unless you opt for mostly sitting or standing experiences in Vive, then Rift still seems to be the best option for tight quarters if you want the best of both worlds.
 But you'll still need to move some furniture aside for more space to use Rift room-scale.

 Oculus Rift v HTC Vive: Controllers